 If you're on a daily prescription medication, you may want to discuss this with your doctor before you start trying to get pregnant— he or she can tell you if it's safe and figure out another course of action with you if it's not.
 You may want to be careful about over-the-counter medicine as well.
 “If someone had a headache I would say ‘take Tylenol, not Ibuprofen.’
 If someone were to take Ibuprofen during that two-week time, would it be a detriment?
 Unlikely,' Dr. King said.
 'But for someone who is trying to conceive, I would give them all the precautions.”

 You may be thinking about avoiding things like sushi and deli meat, which are off-limits for pregnant ladies.
 If this makes you feel more comfortable, by all means, stay away!
 But if you slip up here and there, don't freak.
 “During that two-week wait, it’s probably not as big of a deal.
-In general, if someone were to have a piece of sushi, it would probably not be of any great concern,' Dr. King reassured us.
+In general, if someone were to have a piece of sushi during early pregnancy, it would probably not be of any great concern,' Dr. King reassured us.

 We know, we know.
 This just may be the toughest rule of all.
-But taking a pregnancy test too early may not be the best idea in the long run.
-“I usually tell women to wait for that missed period,' Dr. King said.
+But taking a home pregnancy test too early may not be the best idea in the long run.
+“I usually tell women to wait for that missed menstrual cycle,' Dr. King said.
 'There are some pregnancy tests that will detect it a little bit earlier, but I generally would advise them to wait for that missed period.
-If you’re checking before then and it’s not positive it becomes a little anxiety-provoking for some people.”
+If you’re taking pregnancy tests before then and it’s not positive it becomes a little anxiety-provoking for some people.”

 That whole 'I-just-felt-a-wave-of-nausea-and-I-think-that-means-I'm-pregnant' thing?
 Yeah, probably not doing you any favors.
 “Easier said than done, but I think it's best to wait for that confirmation,' Dr. King advised.
 'That pregnancy test is going to give you a 'yes' or 'no' and then you’re able to go from there